omyllymaki/bank-transaction-analyzer/README.md

 # Account Analyzer

-Account Analyzer provides analysis and visualization of bank data.
+Account Analyzer provides analysis and visualization of bank transaction data.

-By default the analyzer works with Nordea internet bank data but can be customized to other data too.
+By default the analyzer works with Nordea internet bank data but can be customized to work with other data formats too.

 ## Before usage